omahs/composable/frame/staking-rewards/README.md

 print(rolling) # time it moves to new lock
 ```

+Depending on pull configuration, time may be fully renewed.

 ### Compounding

 If fNFT has staked asset as reward asset, it is subject to compounding.